0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 module.exports = router;
 ```

-We have imported the `routes/router.js` file into `index.js` file and used it
+We have imported the `routes/router.js` file into the `index.js` file and used it

 `index.js`